ToruNiina/Boost.toml/README.md

 In C++17, "Minimal incomplete type support for standard containers" is incorporated into the standard specification.
 But to realize this implementation before C++17, it may be the best way to use Boost.Container.

 ### types that are convertible from toml value by using `toml::get`

-You can get a reference that points an internal value if you specify the underlying types (those are omitted here because it is redundant).
+You can get a reference that points an internal value if you specify one of the underlying types (those are omitted here because it is redundant).
 See also [underlying types](#underlying-types).